cloud-custodian/cloud-custodian/tools/c7n_salactus/README.md

-# c7n-salactus: Distributed Scale out bucket processing
+# c7n-salactus: Distributed Scale out S3 processing

 Salactus, inspired by the planet eaters.

 Distributed, scale out s3 scanning

+**Note** this was built a few years before AWS S3 Batch Operations which maybe a simpler solution for the problem domain.

 ## Use Cases